rtbrick/bngblaster/docsrc/sources/interfaces.rst

 Operating System Settings
 -------------------------

 The BNG Blaster implements all protocols in user space.
-Therefore the used interfaces links must not have an IP address configured in the host operating system, to prevent that the received packets are handled or even responded to from the Linux kernel as well.
+Therefore the interface links must not have an IP address configured in the host operating system, to prevent that the received packets are handled or even responded to from the Linux kernel as well.

 All used interface links must be in an operational state up.